Home · Travel Guides

 1. Shoulder Season Discounts

-This is the single biggest lever for most travellers.
+This is the single biggest lever for most travelers.
 Shoulder season delivers nearly the same weather and experiences as peak, with significantly fewer crowds and lower prices.
-A Kenya safari in November can cost.
-Iceland in September often runs.
+A Kenya safari in November, or Iceland in September, lands in shoulder season — fewer crowds and better value than peak dates.

 2. Early-Bird Pricing